Toemmsen96/DependNG.resolve/README.md

 This now features a DependNG installer UI for easy integration into your own mod.

 To use, load it with GMSG / MultiSlot's UI in the Utils-Tab under the advanced options.
-As an alternative, you can load it by entering `extensions.load("tommot_depInstallerUi")` in the game's console.
+As an alternative, you can load it by entering `extensions.load("tommot_dependnginstaller")` in the game's console.

 You only need this to be installed in your game for it to work (It will automatically install GMSG / MultiSlot if it isn't already, may change in the future)